catenax-eV/catenax-ev.github.io/docs/standards/CX-0074-BusinessPartnerGateAPI/CX-0074-BusinessPartnerGateAPI.md

 - Business Partner controller
 - Changelog controller

-Note that all resources of the OpenAPI document described in the following are MANDATORY.
+Note that all resources of the OpenAPI document described in the following are **MANDATORY**.
 Conversely, all resources not described in the following are **OPTIONAL**.

 #### 2.2.1.1 BUSINESS PARTNER CONTROLLER